derrick-wong/portfolio-simulator/README.md

 10% Best Case: 90​ Percentile value among the 10,000 simulations 10% Worst Case: 10​ Percentile value among the 10,000 simulations.

-### Hint
-To test your results create an account with Personal Capital, add a manual portfolio and go to Investment Checkup and compare your results.

-### Delivery
-Please create a public github repo and check-in your code there.

 # Project Setup
 ## IntelliJ
 Run following command in Terminal before importing.